 Introduction to the commission and commissioners

-The RIBA and Hull 2017 jointly invite you to submit an expression of interest to create an ambitious and bold temporary outdoor structure in Hull city centre.
-The organisations are collectively approaching twenty outstanding emerging and established architects practicing in the UK and internationally to form a Design Team with an artist of their choosing.
+The RIBA and Hull 2017 jointly invite you to submit an Expression of Interest to create an ambitious and bold temporary outdoor structure in Hull city centre.
+The organisations are collectively approaching agree number outstanding emerging and established architects practicing in the UK and internationally to form a collaborative Design Team with an artist of their choosing.
 The built structure will launch in August 2017, attracting a wide demographic that includes new audiences from Hull and beyond.

-The selection process is by invitation only.
-From the 20 longlisted practice proposals up to three Design Teams will be shortlisted and given the opportunity to visit the site in Hull before preparing a final submission for a fixed fee.
-The total commission budget , fabrication and installation, is £60,000 incl.
-VAT and the selected team will receive an honorarium of £15,000 incl.
-VAT.

-The co-commission is sponsored by Wedge Galvanising and is in collaboration with the British Council.
+Involvement in the project is by invitation only.
+From the Expressions of Interest received, up to three Design Teams will be shortlisted and given the opportunity to visit the site in Hull before preparing a concept design proposal for an honorariumof £2,000 per Team.
+The proposal will include concept designs, budget breakdown and schedule.
+The total commission budget , including fees, fabrication and installation, is £75,000 and from this the selected team will receive a commission/design fee of £15,000.
+The co-commission is sponsored by Wedge Galvanising and is supported by the British Council.

 COMMISSION OBJECTIVES

 The RIBA and Hull 2017 co-commission must dare to be different and push the boundaries of how architecture is communicated.
-An architect-artist commission should allow the subject to be approached from a fresh angle, attracting new and varied audiences, stimulating debate about architecture and facilitating unique experiences for residents and newcomers to Hull.
-The co-commission is intended to be exciting and though-provoking, encouraging locals to see their city in a new way and causing national and international visitors to discover Hull for the first time.
+An architect-artist commission should allow the subject to be approached from a fresh angle, attracting new and varied audiences, stimulating debate about architecture and facilitating unique experiences for residents and visitors to Hull.
+The co-commission is intended to be exciting and though-provoking, encouraging people to see the city in a new way and encouraging national and international visitors to discover Hull for the first time.
 The structure should take advantage of its city centre location, form a meaningful relationship with its surroundings and fulfil a purpose – it should be a structure with function, not a folly.
+Design Teams will be invited to make something useful for the city and are free to propose its function.
 The commission aims to offer new and memorable experiences that capture the excitement in Hull during 2017.

 ABOUT RIBA The RIBA is the national collection of architecture and delivers ambitious programmes across the UK, in collaboration with its local offices and cultural partners.
 RIBA programmes three exhibitions annually in the Architecture Gallery at 66 Portland Place that aim to connect its collection with contemporary practice and stimulate critical and discursive debate about the role of architecture and its impact on society, culture and well-being.
 Beyond the dedicated Architecture Gallery at the RIBA Headquarters in Central London, the institute delivers a range of off-site temporary projects and an annual programme of talk and events.

-ABOUT UK CITY OF CULTURE IN HULL In 2017, the eyes of the world will be on Hull as it becomes UK City of Culture.
+ABOUT HULL UK CITY OF CULTURE In 2017, the eyes of the world will be on Hull as it becomes UK City of Culture.
 Hull is only the second city to hold the title, and the first in England.
 Hull 2017 has been set up to produce 365 days of transformative culture through a range of diverse and high profile events and projects.

-The UK City of Culture is a flagship event that offers the opportunity to extend RIBA’s reach and diversity its audiences.
-As the forthcoming UK City of Culture, Hull 2017 is inviting artists, architects and designers, with a particular focus on emerging talent, to create work that responds to and sits within the city’s public places and spaces.
-These specially commissioned works form the ‘Look-Up’ programme, inspiring new relationships with Hull’s architecture and public spaces.
+The UK City of Culture is a flagship event that offers the opportunity to extend RIBA’s reach and diversity of its audiences

+One of the key programmes within Hull UK City of Culture 2017 is “Look Up” – which invites artists, architects and designers, with a particular focus on emerging talent, to create work that responds to and sits within the city’s public places and spaces.
+This co-commission with RIBA sits within Look Up and will be a major contributor to this programme of specially commissioned works, inspiring new relationships with Hull’s architecture and public spaces..

 ABOUT WEDGE